-Example 75 includes the subject matter of example 67, wherein the first dynamically-changing, temporally unique identifier is not derived from any of the one or more data attributes associated with the first temporally unique identifier.
+Example 75 includes the subject matter of example 67, wherein the first temporally unique identifier is not mathematically derived from any of the one or more data attributes associated with the first temporally unique identifier.

-Example 76 includes the subject matter of example 67, wherein the first dynamically-changing, temporally unique 5 identifier comprises a primary identifier for the first data subject.
+Example 76 includes the subject matter of example 67, wherein the first temporally unique identifier comprises a primary identifier for the first data subject.

-Example 77 is a device, comprising: a communication interface for sending data; one or more memory elements having, stored therein, computer program code; and one or 10 more processing units operatively coupled to the one or more memory elements and configured to execute instructions in the computer program code that cause the one or more processing units to: obtain a first dynamically-changing, temporally unique identifier from a first privacy server, wherein the 15 first dynamically-changing, temporally unique identifier is associated at the first privacy server, during a first time period, with a first data subject; associate one or more data attributes with the first dynamically-changing, temporally unique identifier; generate first time period data, wherein the first time 20 period data comprises information defining a first time period during which the first dynamically-changing, temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in at least one of the one or more memory elements, the first 25 dynamically-changing, temporally unique identifier, the one or more data attributes, and the first time period data; send, the first dynamically-changing, temporally unique identifier, the first time period data, and the one or more data attributes to the first privacy server; and receive a second dynamically-changing, temporally unique identifier from the first privacy server, wherein the second dynamically-changing, temporally unique identifier is associated at the first privacy server, during a second time period, with the first data subject and the one or more data attributes.
+Example 77 is a device, comprising: a user interface; a communication interface for sending data over a network; a memory having, stored therein, computer program code; and one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: obtain, over a network, a first temporally unique identifier from a first privacy server, wherein the first temporally unique identifier is associated at the first privacy server, during a first time period, with a first data subject that is a user of the device; associate one or more data attributes with the first temporally unique identifier; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first temporally unique identifier may be used to identify the first data subject and retrieve the associated one or more data attributes; store, in the memory, the first temporally unique identifier, the one or more data attributes, and the first time period data; send, the first temporally unique identifier, the first time period data, and the one or more data attributes over the network to the first privacy server; and receive over the network, a second temporally unique identifier from the first privacy server, wherein the second temporally unique identifier is associated at the 5 first privacy server, during a second time period, with the first data subject and the one or more data attributes.

-Example 78 includes the subject matter of example 77, wherein the instructions in the computer program code that cause the one or more processing units to receive the second dynamically-changing, temporally unique identifier from the first privacy server are executed in response to a determination that a first condition has been met.
+Example 78 includes the subject matter of example 77, wherein the instructions in the computer program code that cause the one or more processing units to receive over the 10 network, the second temporally unique identifier from the first privacy server are executed in response to a determination that a first condition has been met.

-Example 79 includes the subject matter of example 78, wherein the determination that the first condition has been met comprises a determination of at least one of the following: that a predetermined amount of time has passed; that a 45 flexible amount of time has passed; that a purpose for the first dynamically-changing, temporally unique identifier has expired; or that a location of the first data subject has changed.
+Example 79 includes the subject matter of example 78, wherein the determination that the first condition has been 15 met comprises a determination of at least one of the following: that a predetermined amount of time has passed; that a flexible amount of time has passed; that a purpose for the first temporally unique identifier has expired; or that a location of the first data subject has changed.

-Example 80 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: modify one or more of the data attributes associated with the first dynamically-changing, temporally unique identifier.
+Example 80 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: modify one or more of the data attributes associated with the first temporally unique identifier.

-Example 81 includes the subject matter of example 77, wherein the instructions in the computer program code fur- 55 ther cause the one or more processing units to: track the use of the first dynamically-changing, temporally unique identifier.
+Example 81 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: track the use of the first temporally unique identifier.

-Example 82 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: revoke the 60 ability of the first dynamically-changing, temporally unique identifier to retrieve the associated one or more data attributes.
+Example 82 includes the subject matter of example 77, 30 wherein the instructions in the computer program code further cause the one or more processing units to: revoke the ability of the first temporally unique identifier to identify the first data subject and retrieve the associated one or more data attributes.